grosjo/tomboy-reborn/README.md

 What is this?
 -------------

-This project intends to provide a "drop-in", straightforward replacement of deprecated , but extremely usefull Gnome Tomboy
+This project intends to provide a "drop-in", straightforward replacement of deprecated , but extremely usefull, /Gnome Tomboy/

 This effort came after reviewing existing efforts (tomboy-ng, QOwnNotes, ..), but all lacking the basic features of legacy Tomboy : Simplicity, security and network synchronisation.